Don't close the borders, blame the bosses

 The answer to this set of problems is to increase workers’ bargaining power – which requires, among other things, policies such as stronger aggregate demand and greater redistribution.

 Should immigration controls be part of this package?
 Perhaps not.
 Even if we grant that immigration is a problem for the low-paid, it doesn’t follow that closing borders will be a great help.
 The idea that remedies must resemble causes is a fallacy, of the sort that quack doctors in medieval times committed.

 In fact, such controls would bring with them other problems:

 – They’d require us to leave the single market which might well depress exports and hence incomes.

 – If we impose immigration controls, so will other European countries on British people.
 This will worsen our job prospects.

 – Border controls carry a deadweight cost.
 Who’s going to pay the taxes to pay for border guards?

 Quite simply, immigration controls cost money.
 Given that most people aren’t willing to pay to reduce immigration, it should therefore be possible to persuade some of them of the case for relatively open borders.

 James is, I fear, right to say that the immigration debate has not been handled well by the left.
-But it need not be so.Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+But it need not be so.Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.